skokielibrary/spl-content/_content/mandy/services--parents.markdown

 published: true
 ---

 Our Youth Services Department features books, music, and movies for babies through 8th graders, but that's not all we have to offer.

 Our circulating collection also includes audiobooks, video games, puppets, Playaway Views, Little Learner backpacks, and STEAM kits.

 [Insert picture or slideshow of YS shots.]

 ##Visiting Youth Services

 While you're here, be sure to check out all the kid-friendly areas within the department.
-- *Program Room.* This is "the place" for many of our storytimes and other programs.
+- *Program Room.* "The place" for many of our storytimes and other programs.
 We also host programs throughout the department, with bigger performances and events scheduled in the Petty Auditorium or Mary Radmacher Meeting Room.
 For full details about all of our youth and family programs, visit our [Events](http://skokielibrary.info/s_programs/index.asp) page.
-- *Craft Room.* Pick up a craft kit or board game at the Youth Services Desk and get creative!
+- *Craft Room.* Pick up a craft kit or board game at the Youth Services Desk and get ready for fun!
 - *Group Study Rooms.* With a library card or school I.D., students can schedule a block of time in one of our four study rooms.
-- *Youth Computer Lab.* In addition to our game computers, mounted iPads, and homework computers, the Youth Services Computer Lab features Internet access and a digital media lab, both supervised by digital literacy specialists and designed specifically for children.
+- *Youth Computer Lab.* In addition to our game computers, mounted iPads, and homework computers, the Youth Computer Lab features Internet access and a digital media lab, supervised by digital literacy specialists and designed specifically for children.
-- *Preschool Area.* Here you'll find a LEGO table, puppet stage, toys, computers, and iPads, all customized for toddlers and preschoolers!
+- *Preschool Area.* You'll find a LEGO table, puppet stage, toys, computers, and iPads, all customized for toddlers and preschoolers!
 - *Baby Garden.* Babies and their caregivers can hang out in this safe corner nook, designed especially for our littlest, non-walking patrons.
 - *Junior High Zone.* The name says it all in this dedicated area for older kids.
-In addition to comfortable seating and open workspaces, the zone also hosts random pop-up programs and video gaming.
+With comfortable seating and open workspaces, the zone also hosts random pop-up programs and video gaming.

 ##Family resources

 ###Museum Adventure Pass

-Youth Services participates in the [Museum Adventure Pass](http://www.museumadventure.org/) program, a partnership between north suburban destinations and other libraries.
-Use your Skokie Public Library card to get discounts and passes to more than a dozen participating attractions.
+We participate in the [Museum Adventure Pass](http://www.museumadventure.org/) program.
+Use your Skokie Public Library card to get discounts and passes to more than a dozen participating destinations.

 ###Come On In!